top of page

 help animated.png

-We have so far helped resettle 22 refugee families.
-They came from Syria, Iran, Iraq, Egypt, Palestine, Sudan, Albania, Pakistan, Afghanistan and China.
-We have the use of a halfway house provided by Chilterns Area Quaker Meeting, where a family will normally stay for the first three months or so.
+We have helped hundreds of refugees and asylum seekers.
+They came from Algeria, Syria, Iran, Iraq, India, Egypt, Tunisia, Kenya, Cameroun, Palestine, Sudan, Albania, Pakistan, Afghanistan and China.
+We have the use of a halfway house provided by Chilterns Area Quaker Meeting, which we use for emergency temporary accommodation.
 We stock the house with food, toiletries and cleaning products before they arrive.
 We help them to register with a doctor, a dentist, schools and universal credit.
 We help them find their way round the town and discover activities of interest to them.
 Most importantly, we help with job-hunting, as at least one of the adults needs to be in full-time work for the family to be accepted as tenants in the private rental sector.
-Once a job has been secured, we help with house-hunting: we make them a gift of the deposit and the first month’s rent and we source the furniture and furnishings they will need.
+We help people source furniture and furnishings and in some circumstances may be able to provide their deposit and first month’s rent.
+We welcome offers from generous people willing to act as rent guarantors because it can prove impossible to find rental accommodation without one.”

 The Team